j4vierb/j4vierb/README.md

 - 👀 I’m interested in ML, web development and DSA.
 - 🌱 I’m currently learning web development and DSA.
 - 📚 This semester I'm taking some important courses: Machine Learning fundamentals, design and analysis of algorithms and software development.
-- 💕 Now, I want to develop an pastebin (without advertisements).

 ## Stats